-CNTS1220 | Routing & Switching I | Lec/Lab (5 Credits)
+CNTS2101 | Routing & Switching | Lec/Lab (5 Credits)

-Concepts and application of bridging, switching, and routing in an industry-standard networking environment.
+Examine concepts and application of bridging, switching, and routing in an industry-standard networking environment.
 Install, configure, and manage networks, routers, and switches to facilitate basic network communication architectures.
 Portions of this course help to prepare for the Cisco Certified Networking Associate (CCNA) exam.